PROGrand/yolo-coreml/README.md

 python convertv4.py yolov4.cfg yolov4.weights yolov4.mlmodel
 ```

-6. See [how to use created mlmodel](https://github.com/Mrlawrance/yolov3-ios/tree/master/ios).
+6. You can use ios project as reference.
+Copy yolov4.mlmodel to project folder.
+Check anchors in yolov4.cfg and swift code.
 Change classes names and count, anchors, network size if you use your owns.

 ## Performance
-Tiny 224x224 network gives about 40 detections per second on iPhone X.
+YOLOv3-Tiny 224x224 (SCRATCH) network takes about 40 detections per second on iPhone X.
+YOLOv4 416x416 (COCO) network takes about 0.27 detections per second on iPhone 6.

 ## References
 * [YOLO](http://pjreddie.com/darknet/yolo)